Face Off (Breaking Bad)

 "Face Off" is the thirteenth episode and season finale of the fourth season of the American television drama Breaking Bad, and the 46th overall episode of the series.
 It originally aired on AMC in the United States on October 9, 2011.
 It was directed and written by series creator and executive producer Vince Gilligan.

-The episode marks the culmination of the arc concerning the conflict between Walter White (Bryan Cranston) and Gus Fring (Giancarlo Esposito) which served as the focus of the fourth season.
+The episode marks the culmination of the arc concerning the conflict between Walter White (Bryan Cranston) and Gus Fring (Giancarlo Esposito), which served as the focus of the fourth season.
 The episode marks Esposito's final appearance in the series as Fring, as well as the final appearances of recurring characters Hector Salamanca and Tyrus Kitt, played by Mark Margolis and Ray Campbell, respectively.
 All three would reprise their roles in the Breaking Bad prequel series Better Call Saul.

-The episode received widespread critical acclaim on its initial airing and was named by TV Guide as one of the best television episodes of 2011.
+The episode was named by TV Guide as one of the best television episodes of 2011.